AlessioChen/Angular-weatherApp/README.md

 ### About the project
 Project made for Full Stack developer course, it uses [weatherapi](https://www.weatherapi.com) as api and [leatlet](https://leafletjs.com) to display a map.
-It is build with typescript using Angular.
+It is build with typescript using Angular and can be found a demo on [firebase](https://map-application-b44cd.web.app).

 ### Features
 - A map with markers on some italians cities.